ejconlon/infernal/README.md

 * Get all deps into stackage (heart-core, heart-app)
 * Set up CI
 * Provide a stack template
-* Add APIGateway and other standard events
+* Add other standard events
-* Add wrapper to serve existing WAI Applications with APIGateway